raveenaaa/Deployment/README.md

-# Workshop: Deployments
+# Deployment

 In this workshop, we'll cover the basics of setting up a barebone deployment pipeline, in support of a green-blue deployment strategy.

-We will be able to build upon this exercise in the upcoming homework and DEPLOYMENT milestone.
+*TODO:* Diagram for pipeline.

+### Blue-green deployment

+Text about blue-green deployment.

+## Workshop

+### Before you start

 To start with, you'll need some files in this repo to help setup the blue-green infrastructure.